Xmorelle/webpage/index.md

 ### Recent news

+- **02/2021** : Good news for this early february with 2 of our papers accepted for publication (see "**Publications**") with (i) a review of the work performed over the last 10 years in my PhD group on a better understanding of the nanomechanics of polymer-based composites (including both multi-scale characterization and physics-based modeling) under the wise supervision of Pr.
+Thomas Pardoen, and (ii) a work from my post-doctoral stay in Harvard in collaboration with Pr.
+Xi Yao on the development of novel anti-icing materials and blankets based on propylene-glycol gels.

 - **01/2021** : Conference series coming up!
 Despite the current worlwide travel-restricted situation, some conferences have chosen to maintain their 2021 edition through virtual events.
 Gabriel Sanoja and myself will be thus presenting some of our most recent work on the use of mechanochemistry to study cavitation and fatigue mechanisms in multiple network elastomers both at the _Adhesion Society_ meeting (February 22nd to 25th) and at the _American Physical Society (APS)_ meeting (March 15th to 19th).

 - **01/2021** : Our latest paper on the _visualization of cavitation process in elastomers via the use of mechanochemistry_ is now posted on arXiv.
 Go give it a look in the soft condensed matter category: _[arXiv 2101.00709](http://arxiv.org/abs/2101.00709)_.